Fake meat showdown: Which are the healthiest and greenest meat substitutes?

 Veggies: nature’s superhero squad

 Instead of ‘plant-based’ meat, how about diving straight to the source?
-Humans have been cultivating vegetables since, well, forever.
+Humans have been eating vegetables since, well, forever.
 No kidding — we were roasting vegetables almost 200,000 years ago.
 They’re a cornerstone of nutrition, and our bodies love them.

 Are vegetables healthy?

-You betcha.
+You bet.
 Pulses and legumes are especially useful for replacing meat.
 They’re buzzing with proteins and compounds that keep your body tuned, and diseases at bay.
 And while no single vegetable will give you complete nutrition, mixing them is an easy (and tasty) way to plug different proteins, vitamins, and minerals into your diet.

 Fair warning though — some vitamins simply don’t occur in plants.
 So those on a veggie diet should ensure they’re getting essentials like vitamin B12 from elsewhere, such as fortified foods or certain meat substitutes.
-Variety is your friend here.
+Diversity is your friend here.
 But failing that: supplements.